 - What is the Temperature Danger Zone?

-Biological contamination occurs when harmful microorganisms, pathogens, are consumed.
+Biological contamination occurs when harmful microorganisms, or pathogens, are consumed.
 There are four types of pathogens that can contaminate food and cause foodborne illness: bacteria, viruses, parasites, and fungi (mold and yeast).
 The FDA reports more than 40 kinds that can occur in food and cause illness.
 The Big Six – dubbed because they are highly contagious and can cause severe illness – include:

 - Shigella – often transferred from flies